 Nursing goals of a client will systemic lupus erythematosus (SLE) may include relief of pain and discomfort, relief of fatigue, maintenance of skin integrity, compliance with the prescribed medications, and increased knowledge regarding the disease, and absence of complications.

-Here are four (4) nursing care plans (NCP) for Systemic Lupus Erythematosus (SLE):
+Here are 4 nursing diagnosis and nursing care plans (NCP) for Systemic Lupus Erythematosus (SLE):

 May be related to